Galapagos Islands Vacations: everything you should know before booking

 If you are wondering whether to book a Galapagos cruise or travel on your own, check out my post on the topic.
 It will help you solve the dilemma.

-Eden a cruise from G Adventure
+Eden, a cruise from Adventures

-13 cruises in the Galapagos Islands.
+, you can read my post on the best 13 cruises in the Galapagos Islands.

-r you can read my post on the bestAs usual, before visiting a country, I like to explore what’s my option in the literature as I like to know about the local culture before going or have something to read during my stay.
+As usual, before visiting a country, I like to explore what my options are in the literature, as I like to know about the local culture before going or have something to read during my stay.

 DOCUMENTS AND ENTRY REQUIREMENTS TO TRAVEL TO THE GALAPAGOS ISLANDS

-As I mentioned before, the Galapagos Islands is a unique destination for being one of the few remaining refuges of some of the rarest animal and plant species, some of them endemic.
+As I mentioned before, the Galapagos Islands are a unique destination for being one of the few remaining refuges of some of the rarest animal and plant species, some of them endemic.
 Government and private associations are striving to keep the region protected and preserved.

-Tourism in the Galapagos has been increasing since 1960, when the industry has started, which is a great way to support the local conservation project that keeps the environment safe and protected.
+Tourism in the Galapagos has been increasing since 1960, when the industry started, which is a great way to support the local conservation project that keeps the environment safe and protected.

 On the other hand, it is necessary to keep it controlled and educate the visitors on conservation issues and best ecological practices.